Baton Rouge officials to announce return of American Cruise Lines ship to the city's riverfront

 American Cruise Lines has visited the city regularly, adding Baton Rouge as a port of call for its American Song vessel in 2018.
 After a hiatus during the COVID-19 pandemic, American ships returned to the city in 2021.

-Last Summer, city-parish leaders unveiled plans to update the riverfront, hoping to bring more business back to the downtown area.
+Last summer, city-parish leaders unveiled plans to update the riverfront, hoping to bring more business back to the downtown area.

 Seven months later, Baton Rouge will once again be a docking point for American Cruise Lines.